-The principal and emerging risks and uncertainties faced by the Company are reviewed by the Audit Committee in the form of a risk matrix.
+The principal risks and uncertainties faced by the Company are reviewed by the Audit Committee in the form of a risk matrix.
 The assessment of risks and their mitigation continues to be an area of significant focus for the Audit Committee.
+The Board also regularly identifies and evaluates newly emerging risks, for example the impact of climate change, and monitors these closely, as appropriate for the Company.
+The impact of climate change is not considered to be material to the financial statements as the entire investment portfolio consists of listed equities and preference shares and the quoted market (being bid) price is expected to reflect market participants' view of climate change risk.

 The principal risks and uncertainties facing the Company at the current time, together with a description of the mitigating actions the Board has taken, are set out in the table below.
-The Board has included exogenous risks, which include the Covid-19 pandemic, over which the Company has no control.